indrabasak/bitcoin-cryptocurrency-tech/assgnmt-1-scroogecoin/README.md

 For the input to be valid, the signature it contains must be a valid signature over the current transaction with the public key in the spent output.
-The raw data, which is to be signed, is obtained from the `​getRawDataToSign`​ method.
+The raw data to be signed is obtained from the `getRawDataToSign` method.

 ### Crypto Class
 To verify a signature, the `verifySignature` method of `Crypto` class is used.

 ### UTXO Class
 A `UTXO` class represents an **unspent transaction output**.
-An UTXO contains the hash of the transaction from which it originates and as well the index within that transaction.
+An UTXO contains the hash of the transaction from which it originates and as well as the index within that transaction.

 ### UTXOPool Class